sandinmyjoints/requests-review/review.rst

 -------------------------------------

 You type a lot.
 You get annoyed.
 You say of whoever created the API, What were they thinking?
 You feel bogged down.
-You feel like you're typing too much.
 You have to look up every little thing.
 Nothing comes easy.
 You get a headache.
-You see a lot of code on the screen and it doesn't seem to do that much.
+You see a lot of code on the screen and it doesn't seem to do much.
 You curse.
 You may bite or click your nails, or maniacally tap your foot.
 You want to be doing something else.

 What it's like to work with a really good API
 ---------------------------------------------

-It's more than if DFW or Lori Moore or John Ashbery published a notebook of exercises and prompts; it's as if they published part of their brain, so that you too can run your thoughts threw it, and have them upgraded.
+It's more than if DFW or Lori Moore or John Ashbery published a notebook of exercises and prompts; it's as if they published part of their brain, so that you too can run your thoughts through it, and have them upgraded.
 As you figure out how to do what you set out to do, you realize other things that would also be cool to do, and you find that the API has ways to do them, too!
 You think the way someone else thought, and understand their thinking on a deep level.
 You